onaio/onadata/docs/notes.rst

 - ``note``: the text content of the note
 - ``instance``: the submission instance ID you are adding notes on
+- ``instance_field``: (optional) The specific question to associate the comment to on the submission instance specified.

 .. raw:: html